Frequently Asked Questions about GCCN

 What kinds of services are available?

-The North campus services expanded in Fall 2008 to include: additional placement and GED testing facilities, advisement, registration, cashier, financial aid, bookstore, career services, counseling, disability services and resources, fitness center, honors, library, computer commons, laboratory sciences, student study space and tutoring services and veteran services.
+The North campus services expanded in Fall 2008 to include: additional placement testing, advisement, registration, cashier, financial aid, bookstore, career services, counseling, disability services and resources, fitness center, honors, library, computer commons, laboratory sciences, student study space and tutoring services and veteran services.

 What does GCC North look like?